List of Hindu temples in Tamil Nadu

-This is a list of temples in the Indian state of Tamil Nadu which is famed for Tamil architecture styled Hindu temples, culture and tradition and commonly known as the Land of Temples.
-Tamil Nadu has more temples than any other states of India.
-Tamil Nadu is home to more than 40,000 Hindu temples and is aptly called "the land of temples" by media.
-Many are at least 800 years old and are found scattered all over the state.
-The rulers of various dynasties constructed these temples over centuries.
-Vimanas (storeys) and Gopuram (towering gateways to the temple complex) best characterize the temples of Tamil Nadu.
+This is a list of temples in the Indian state of Tamil Nadu.
+Tamil Nadu is the state with the highest amount of temples in India.
+According to the Tamil Nadu Hindu Endowments Board, there are 390,615 Hindu temples in the state.
+Many of these temples are over 800 years old and are spread across the state.
+These temples were built over centuries by the rulers of various dynasties.

-As per Tamil Nadu Hindu Endowments Board, there are 38,615 temples.
-Most of the largest Hindu temples reside here.
-Studded with complex architecture, variety of sculptures, and rich inscriptions, the temples remain the very essence of the culture and heritage of Tamil land, with historical records dating back to at least 3,000 years.
+The state holds some of the largest Hindu temples.
+Historical records for the temple date back to at least 3,000 years ago.
+In Indian and Tamil culture, temples are not only considered as a place for spirituality but also shows the way of living, art, culture, knowledge, and sacrifice of people's life to protect the temples from invaders.
+Many temples contain inscriptions detailing the democratic rule of kings, which later inspired India's modern voting system.

-The Srirangam temple is the largest temple compound in India and one of the largest religious complexes in the world.
+Sri Ranganathaswamy Temple, dedicated to Maha Vishnu, is located in Srirangam.
+It is the largest temple compound in India and one of the largest religious complexes in the world.
 Some of these structures have been renovated, expanded and rebuilt over the centuries as a living temple.
-The latest addition is the outer tower that is approximately 73 m tall, completed in 1987.
-Srirangam temple is often listed as one of the largest functioning Hindu temple in the world, the still larger Angkor Wat being the largest existing temple.
+The latest addition is the outer tower that is approximately 73 m tall and was completed in 1987.
 The temple is an active Hindu house of worship and follows the Tenkalai tradition of Sri Vaishnavism.
-The annual 21-day festival conducted during the Tamil month of Margali (December–January) attracts 1 million visitors.
-The temple complex has been nominated as a UNESCO World Heritage Site, and is in UNESCO's tentative list.
-Madurai, Meenakshi Amman Temple has high ‘Gopuram’ towers ornamented with colourful figures.
+The temple is one of the oldest temples in the world, which consists of inscriptions dating around 100 BCE.
+The annual 21-day festival conducted during the Tamil month of Margali (December–January) attracts at least one million visitors every year.
+The temple complex has been nominated as an UNESCO World Heritage Site and is in UNESCO's tentative list.

+Other temples like Madurai's Kallalagar temple — which has high Gopuram towers ornamented with colourful figures — and the Meenakshi Temple, which has high colourful towers and great long halls, are also of note.
 On Pamban Island, Ramanathaswamy Temple is a pilgrimage site.
 The town of Kanyakumari, at India's southernmost tip, is the site of ritual sunrises.

 The state also abounds with temple tanks.
 The state has 2,359 temple tanks located in 1,586 temples.
 The government has identified 1,068 tanks for renovation.
-People from all over the world visits Temples of Tamil Nadu and it is the major Tourist attraction in India.